arsenijesavic/cityguerilla.org/src/pages/member/lucija-grbić.md

   templateKey: "member"
   name: "Lucija Grbić"
   location: "Zagreb"
-  since: "2012 - 2012"
-  from: "2012"
-  to: "2012"
   website: ""
-  image: "/img/LucijaGrbic.jpg"
-  involved: []
   bio: "In my 24 years, I’ve dealt with a lot of things, but I still find new ones again and again.
 I’m searching for innovative solutions, for something inspiring, something I consider beautiful; or I just create my own something with my fantasy, and transfer it to reality with a pen or a brush, or by using photography.
 In my circle of friends I am the initiator and organizer of common activities.
 I am often in rush, but still I love this hectic rush.
 I love to discover new places, so I often wonder around, always accompanied by music.
 I exclude myself a bit from the world.
 As I love traveling so much, the fact that I probably won’t see every place that I want to see, is making me sad.
 But I defy this by traveling a lot."
+  from: "2012"
+  to: "2012"
+  image: "/img/LucijaGrbic.jpg"
   tags:
     - "Flânerie"
     - "Art"